Zoe Burns

-Zoe Mackenzie Chabot Burns (born January 5, 2002) is a soccer player who plays as a defender for the USC Trojans.
-Born in the United States, she represents the Canada national team.
+Zoe Mackenzie Chabot Burns (born January 5, 2002) is a professional soccer player who plays as a defender for Northern Super League club AFC Toronto.
+Born in the United States, she represents Canada at international level.

 Early life

 Born in the United States to parents of Canadian descent, she began playing soccer at age five with Eastside FC.
 She later played with the Crossfire Premier, where she earned United Soccer Coaches All-American status in 2019.
 She played at the state level with the Washington State ODP/EDP from 2015 to 2017, winning one U.S. Youth Soccer ODP Championship in 2016, and 4 region titles in 2016 and 2017.

 College career

 Burns began attending the University of Southern California in 2020, playing for the USC Trojans women's soccer team.
-She scored her first goal on April 30, 2021 in a playoff game against the Ole Miss Rebels.
+She scored her first goal on April 30, 2021, in a playoff game against the Ole Miss Rebels.
 In her sophomore season, she earned All-Pac-12 Second Team honours.
 After her junior season, she was named to the United Soccer Coaches All-Region Second Team and the All-Pac 12 Second Team.
+After her senior season, she was named to the All-Pac-12 Second Team and the All-Pacific Region First Team.